getbouncer/apidocs/card-scan/android-integration-guide/android-card-support.md

 Pan validators are used to check the validity of pans corresponding to certain IIN ranges.
 Pan validators are like building blocks and can be added to one another to produce composite pan validators which run multiple checks.
 The default validator runs both Luhns algorithm as well as a simple length check.

-If you want to perform more checks, you can extend the [interface](https://https://github.com/getbouncer/cardscan-android/blob/master/scan-payment/src/main/java/com/getbouncer/scan/payment/card/PanValidator.kt) and create your own.
+If you want to perform more checks, you can extend the [PanValidator interface](https://https://github.com/getbouncer/cardscan-android/blob/master/scan-payment/src/main/java/com/getbouncer/scan/payment/card/PanValidator.kt) and create your own.

 #### Custom Card Priority